peer-rh/RetNet/ReadMe.md

 > Paper: Sun, Y., Dong, L., Huang, S., Ma, S., Xia, Y., Xue, J., ... & Wei, F. (2023).
 Retentive network: A successor to transformer for large language models. arXiv preprint arXiv:2307.08621.
 > Inspiration: https://github.com/Jamie-Stirling/RetNet/tree/maiN

-- NOTE: This is meant as a personal learning project, so implementation may not be optimal...
+- NOTE: This is meant as a personal learning project, so implementation may not be optimal and no guarantees on correctness of code...

 ## Usage
 **CPU**: